 If you want to eat a Turkish meal in Istanbul, you may find better value (and often a wider choice) in areas like Taksim and Beşiktaş than in the most tourist-heavy streets of Sultanahmet.

 However, millions of people each year choose to live in this part of the city.
-It’s also often quieter at night, which could be a plus point for you if you want a good night’s sleep.
-So, if you enjoy peaceful evening strolls while visiting a historic city, this can be a great area to stay.
+It’s also often quieter at night, which could be an advantage if you want a good night’s sleep.
+If you enjoy peaceful evening strolls in a historic city, this is a great area to stay.

-If you choose the wrong hotel in Taksim, on the other hand, you could end up next to a nightclub which doesn’t close its doors till the sun has long been up!
+If you choose the wrong hotel in Taksim, on the other hand, you could end up next to a nightclub that doesn’t close its doors until the sun is long up!

 Staying In Sultanahmet Pros: